breatheco-de/exercise-contact-list-context/README.md

 **Please use the Context for this project:** The boilerplate comes with the *Context* already configured.
 Check the `/store` folder.

-> Note: You'll need to code all functionalities.

 ## 📝 Instructions:

 1. You have to add the code needed to make your application handle contacts, specifically: